Stop improvising. Start stabilizing.

 Write one line for the next 24 hours:

-“My job today is to stay present and run the protocol.”
+“My job today is to stay positive and run the protocol.”

 5. Map one trigger